What is W-sitting? Causes and Effects

-While some children are attracted to this sitting position, it is not suggested for prolonged or often use.
+While some children are attracted to this sitting position, it is not suggested for prolonged or frequent use.
 W-sitting can badly affect a child’s musculoskeletal growth and cause problems like tightness in the legs and hips, delays in motor skills growth, reduced core strength, and poor posture.

 It is too necessary for parents and health care providers to instruct children towards good and healthy sitting positions and try to guide them to avoid the W-sitting position.
 If you are worried about your children’s sitting habits, you must make an appointment with your pediatrician for personalized recommendations and instructions.